hussainweb/README/README.md

 ## A little bit more about me

+### The little I know

 I have built, and more importantly, helped others build several [Drupal solutions](https://www.drupal.org/u/hussainweb) over the past few years.
-While Drupal is the focus of my work now, I also use Laravel, Symfony, Angular(JS), Vue, and many related technologies to build awesome stuff.
+While Drupal is the focus of my work now, I use or have used technologies across the spectrum of web development, developer tooling, and infrastructure management.
+For this, the most recent technologies I have worked with include Laravel, Symfony, React, Angular, Docker, Kubernetes, and others.

 I have gathered various certifications over the years, including becoming an [Acquia-certified Grand Master](https://certification.acquia.com/registry/grand-masters?fname=Hussain&lname=Abbas&city=&state=&country=&org=&cred=All).
 My career has spanned from being a hobbyist and a freelancer to working in a large corporate to leading a small organisation.
 I have over ten years of industry experience and 20 years of programming experience.
 Over this time, I have worked with various technologies such as x86 assembly, HTML, CSS, JavaScript, VB6, C#, ASP.NET, PHP, Docker, and related frameworks and tools.
 These have included working in domains related to media and publishing, eCommerce, information services, enterprise technology, and more.